gmac/gemoji-parser/README.md

 ## Shoutout

-Thanks to the GitHub team for the [Gemoji](https://github.com/github/gemoji) gem, and my esteemed colleague Michael Lovitt for the fantastic [Rubular](http://rubular.com/) regex tool.
+Thanks to the GitHub team for the [gemoji](https://github.com/github/gemoji) gem, and my esteemed colleague Michael Lovitt for the fantastic [Rubular](http://rubular.com/) regex tool (it has been invaluable for this project).

 🙈 🙊 🙉